-Under Mr. Gawrys' leadership, each school year has had a theme.
-During 2003-04, his first year as principal, he challenged students to read 10,000 books, promising if the goal were met, he would camp out on the roof of the school and read C.S.
+Faculty, students and parents also agree that Little Flower has special qualities, even as the movement of young Catholic families from the neighborhood and the cost of Catholic education reduced school enrollment to about 250 students.
+The school remains financially sound.
+And under Mr. Gawrys' leadership each school year has had a theme.
+During 2003-04, Mr. Gawrys' first year as principal, he challenged students to read 10,000 books, promising if the goal were met, he would camp out on the roof of the school and read C.S.
 Lewis' The Chronicles of Narnia, a seven-volume series of children's fantasy books.